-Request Size Туре County, State Status G588/J142 55/60 MW Combustion Turbine Wood County, WI In-Service J040 50 MW Biomass Marathon County, WI Out of Queue
+Request Size Type County, State Status 6588/J142 55/60 MW Combustion Turbine Wood County, WI In-Service J040 50 MW Biomass Marathon County, WI Out of Queue

-ATC has seen substantial interest in siting wind turbine generators in the Upper Peninsula of Michigan.
-One of the major challenges wind farms proposed for the Upper Peninsula will face is the limited transmission infrastructure to interconnect and deliver the energy produced by these power plants.
-Since the Upper Peninsula transmission grid was primarily designed to serve local load, substantial transmission upgrades may be required to accommodate these proposed plants.
-The completion of the Northern Umbrella Plan, however, will result in a much more robust 138-kV network at Plains Substation that could accommodate medium sized generation in the future at or near Plains.
+ATC has seen substantial interest in siting wind turbine and natural gas fired generators in the Upper Peninsula of Michigan.
+One of the major challenges generation proposed for the Upper Peninsula will face is the limited transmission infrastructure to interconnect and deliver the energy produced by these power plants.
+Since the Upper Peninsula transmission grid was primarily designed to serve local load, transmission upgrades may be required to accommodate these proposed plants.
+Completion of the Northern Umbrella Plan and the ATC Energy Collaborative-Michigan projects have started to improve this infrastructure.
+ATC is also working with MISO and particularly our Michigan stakeholders to identify appropriate solutions to potential generation retirements.